jeelabs/esp-link/README.md

 ESP-LINK
 ========

+This firmware connects an attached micro-controller to the internet using a ESP8266 Wifi module.
+It implements a number of features:
-This firmware implements a transparent bridge between Wifi and serial using an ESP8266 module.
+- transparent bridge between Wifi and serial, useful for debugging or inputting into a uC
-It also provides support for flash-programming Arduino/AVR microcontrollers as well as LPC800-series and other ARM microcontrollers via the ESP8266.
+- flash-programming attached Arduino/AVR microcontrollers as well as LPC800-series and other ARM microcontrollers via Wifi
+- outbound TCP (and thus HTTP) connections from the attached micro-controller to the internet

 The firmware includes a tiny HTTP server based on [esphttpd](http://www.esp8266.com/viewforum.php?f=34)